i-doit/knowledge-base/docs/en/consolidate-data/csv-data-import/index.md

 # CSV Data Import

+!!! warning "Please create a complete backup before making any changes to an interface/import.
+If the result is not satisfying, it can then be restored"

 Many organizations use spreadsheet software for their [IT documentation](index.md) to view information in form of tables.
 This is not only confusing, but requires also a lot work for maintenance and updating.
 Using the CSV import allows you to import data comfortably, for example, from Microsoft Excel, OpenOffice or LibreOffice Calc, to _i-doit_.

 ## Requirements